Jcait/code-wars/8th-kyu/Convert_a_Boolean_to_a_String/README.md

 }
 ```

-The above code will return "false" if b = anything else other than true, since true and false are the only inputs applied to b received there isn't a need to be more specific with an else if conditional,
+The above code will return "false" if b = anything else other than true.
+Since true and false are the only inputs applied to b received, there isn't a need to be more specific with an else if conditional.

 ### Solution: